 Associate in Science (A.S.)

-The Occupational Outlook Handbook reports that employment opportunities in all areas of engineering --- mechanical, electrical, civil, chemical, biomedical, aerospace, environmental, industrial, and others --- are expected to remain strong through the year 2020.
-Competitive pressures and advances in technology will fuel improvements and updates to product design, manufacturing processes, and productivity.
-With the use of new computer and communications systems, engineers are better able to produce and analyze product designs rapidly and in collaboration with other engineers throughout the world.
-The A.S.
-Engineering Science degree program at Finger Lakes Community College provides a core mathematics and science education and prepares you to pursue a bachelor's degree in any engineering specialty.
+As competitive pressures and advances in technology fuel improvements and updates to product design, manufacturing processes, and productivity, employment opportunities will remain strong in the field.
+With the use of new computer and communication systems, engineers are better able to produce and analyze product designs rapidly and in collaboration with other engineers throughout the world.
+The A.S. engineering science degree program at Finger Lakes Community College provides a core mathematics and science education and prepares you to pursue a bachelor's degree in any engineering specialty.

-The Associate in Science (A.S.) degree in Engineering Science is broad enough to accommodate individual interests and career plans within the engineering discipline.
-Students who successfully complete the program may transfer as juniors into engineering and related fields at four-year colleges and universities.
+The A.S. engineering science degree program is broad enough to accommodate individual interests and career plans within the engineering discipline.
+After successfully completing the program, you may transfer as a junior into a baccalaureate degree program in engineering or a related field.

-Facilities for the program include a well equipped engineering lab with laptops, machining equipment, wind tunnel, tensile testing machine, and electronic devices.
-Students also have access to the CAD lab and 3D printer.
-The majority of the core courses needed for this degree are offered at FLCC's Victor Campus Center.
+As a program major, you will also have access to the CAD lab and 3D printer.
+The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.

 Program Learning Outcomes